Gravity-Induced Photon Interactions and Infrared Consistency in any Dimensions: The Beta Functions and Infrared Consistency

-We can see that ${\bm\beta}|_{d=4}$ and ${\bm\beta}|_{d=8}$ are negative for loops of all spins.
-Therefore, the coefficients tend to grow positively when the theory flows towards the infrared.
-Hence in $d=4,8$ the RG flow can go to arbitrarily low scales: gravity favors IR consistency.
+From Tabs.\,\ref{tab:beta_zeromass_Alpha},\ref{tab:beta_zeromass_Beta}, we can see that ${\bm\beta}|_{d=4}$ and ${\bm\beta}|_{d=8}$ are negative for loops of all spins.
+Therefore, in $d=4,8$, the coefficients of the ${\cal O}$, $\tilde {\cal O}$ operators tend to grow positively when the theory flows towards the infrared.
+It would be tempting to conclude that the renormalization flow tends to make the theory infrared-consistent.
+However, the positivity bounds we are using strictly require $m\neq 0$, and thus do not apply in the present case.

-A striking feature appears in $d=6$.
+In fact, the opposite behavior appears in $d=6$.
 The spin $\frac{1}{2}$ and 1 beta functions are \textit{positive} for both $\alpha$ and $\beta$ coefficients.
-The scalar beta function for the $\beta$ coefficient is positive, and so is the beta function for $\alpha$ if $\xi<\frac{23}{50}$.
-This includes the conformal coupling value in $d=6$, $\xi=1/5$.

-These positive beta functions imply that the coefficients of the ${\cal O}$, $\tilde {\cal O}$ can become \textit{negative} at sufficiently low energy scales.
-Hence, gravity does not favor IR consistency in $d=6$ dimensions.
+The scalar beta function for the $\beta$ coefficient is positive, as is the beta function for $\alpha$ if $\xi<\frac{23}{50}$.
+This includes the conformal coupling value in $d=6$, $\xi=\frac{1}{5}$.
+These positive beta functions imply that the coefficients of the ${\cal O}$, $\tilde {\cal O}$ operators are driven towards \textit{negative} values at sufficiently low energy scales.
+If positivity bounds applied at $m=0$, they would be necessarily violated in the deep IR, implying that the gravitational EFTs of massless particles in $d=6$ are infrared-inconsistent.
+Such a strong conclusion is avoided if none of the positivity bounds apply for $m=0$.

-Strictly speaking, the IR consistency bounds from section \ref{se:F4} do not directly apply here because the charged particle is not integrated out and thus contributes as a loop to the ${\cal A}_{\gamma\gamma\to \gamma\gamma}$ amplitudes used to prove positivity.
-However, as will be clear in the next section, the positivity bounds do apply if we give a small mass to the charged particle such that the IR EFT appears at scales $\mu<m$.
-Hence, we can safely conclude that there is a violation of unitarity in the infrared when a beta function is positive.